tanmaychavan/What-A-New-Word-I-Learn-Today/README.md

 Cheval galss:- a full-length mirror swung on uprights showing the whole body

 Chevalier:- a member of sertain orders of knighthood

+Cheviot:- a large british breed of sheep reared for its wool